Alexander Dennis Enviro500: Hong Kong

 The Enviro500 is the first model of second-generation low-floor buses for Kowloon Motor Bus, with straight staircase and plug door (only at the exit) fitted.
 All KMB's Enviro500s had a bronze band added to the champagne livery to differentiate them from the first-generation low-floor buses.

 When TransBus announced the development of the Enviro500, KMB became the launch customer by changing the last 20 of an order for 100 Dennis Trident 3s to the Enviro500 in 2002.
 Later in the same year, KMB placed an order for a further 100.
-The first Enviro500 arrived in Hong Kong on 12 November 2002 and was registered in January 2003 with all in service by November 2003.
+The first Enviro500 arrived in Hong Kong on 12 November 2002 and was registered in January 2003, with all in service by November 2003.

 In 2003, KMB placed another order for 65 Enviro500s, quickly followed by a further 50.
 The bodywork of these buses received a number of minor modifications.
 The first 112 buses entered service between November 2003 and June 2005, and the remaining three buses were registered by its subsidiary Long Win Bus.

 Due to the commencement of the KCR West Rail in late 2003 and KCR Ma On Shan Rail in late 2004, the Transport Department requested KMB to reduce its fleet size, so the registration of these four batches of KMB Enviro500 were delayed and some of them were stored before entering service.

-The company received one prototype Enviro500-bodied Volvo B9TL in 2005, a further 85 buses were put into service between 2006 and 2008.
+The company received one prototype facelifted Enviro500-body Volvo B9TL in 2005, and a further 85 buses were put into service between 2006 and 2008.
+All Enviro500-bodied Volvo B9TLs were retired on September 13, 2025, with AVBE69 being the last one to be in service on the said date.